pynufft/pynufft/doc/source/manu/NUFFT_hsa.rst

 If multiple NUFFT_hsa objects are created with the PyCUDA backend, each call can only be executed after the  context is 'popped up'.
-This is achieved by the decorator function push_cuda_context(), and each call to a method of the NUFFT_hsa object will trigger the decorator before actually running the call.
+This is achieved by the decorator function push_cuda_context():
+calling NUFFT_hsa methods will trigger the decorator and get the context popped up.
 However, PyOpenCL has no such restriction and the call will automatically bypass the decorator for the NUFFT_hsa with the PyOpenCL backend.

-Mixing PyCUDA and PyOpenCL backends is possible.
+Different objects can be constructed on different PyCUDA and PyOpenCL backends.

 **The life-cycle of the PyNUFFT_hsa object**